 - IHG Hotels — Photos of accessible guest rooms are available for many properties, including when major ADA design violations are apparent (particularly with roll-in showers).
 Information on bed type and bathroom fixtures are provided in the accessible room description.

-- Marriott Hotels — Accessible feature options for specific room types are listed on the "Room details" link on the rates page, but this information is not always accurate.
-Selection of a specific accessible room type is possible by clicking the "Edit Request(s)" button on the Review Reservation Details page, which is step 1 of 3 in the reservations process.
+- Marriott Hotels — Accessible feature options for specific room types are listed on the “Room details” link on the rates page, but this information is not always accurate.
+Selection of a specific accessible room type is possible by clicking the “Choose Room Features” accordion on the Review Reservation Details page, which is step 1 of 3 in the reservations process.